Image of hydrogen calcination technology and machines

 Acknowledgment and disclaimer

-This project received funding from the Australian Renewable Energy Agency (ARENA) as part of ARENA's Advancing Renewables Program.
+The project received grant funding from the Australian Government through the Central Queensland Hydrogen Hubb (CQHH) and Australian Renewable Energy Agency (ARENA) as part of ARENA's Advancing Renewables Program.
 The views expressed herein are not necessarily the views of the Australian Government, and the Australian Government does not accept responsibility for any information or advice contained herein.

 Read more about the project on ARENA’s website